1337tester/SolarSoundBytes/README.md

 # Project Overview

-**SolarSoundBytes** is a data-driven machine-learning project that explores the development of **renewable energy** and **energy storage** by:
+**SolarSoundBytes** is a data-driven machine-learning project that explores the global development of **renewable energy** and **energy storage** by:

 1. NLP sentiment analysis of **public tweets** and